lettre/lettre.rs/content/post/towards-lettre-1-0.md

 title: "towards lettre 1.0"
 description: "towards lettre 1.0"
 date: "2020-07-26"
+draft: true
 ---

 #### what is lettre?

-lettre provides an email client for Rust programs, to allow easily sending emails from Rust applications with the following focuses:
+lettre is an email client for Rust programs, to allow easily sending emails from Rust applications with the following focuses:

 * ease of use, without particular knowledge about email